Little Dipper League

 Children in Kindergarten-5th Grades are eligible to play.
 See chart at the bottom of this page for a summary of the rules for each league.

-• Little Dipper League (Kindergarten and 1st Grade) - Keeping score for children at this age often causes more harm than good.
+Little Dipper League (Kindergarten and 1st Grade) - Keeping score for children at this age often causes more harm than good.
 These children are not emotionally mature enough to process being defeated by an opponent.
-So in the Little Dipper League, we have a referee who keeps the time and ensures fair play, but the scoreboard is turned off and the focus is on children learning the game of basketball.
+So in the Little Dipper League, we have a referee who keeps the time and ensures fair play, but the scoreboard is turned off and the focus is on children learning the game of basketball and having fun.

 3-on-3